-Phase Purpose Goals Туре Training approach 1 Aware- ness and acquisitio n Obtain all required information in order to start with the practical parts.
-Theoretical Lecture 2 Applicatio n Get used to the Amigo framework and the libraries that are needed for the specific training block.
-Practical, on site Solution is explained step by step in the documentation.
+Phase Purpose Goals Туре Training approach 1 Aware- ness and acquisition Obtain all required information in order to start with the practical parts.
+Theoretical Lecture 2 Application Get used to the Amigo framework and the libraries that are needed for the specific training block.
+Solution is explained step by step in the documentation.
 Trainer gives direct feedback and help.
-3 Utilization Practise the knowledge and techniques learned in the previous phase by developing more complex solutions.
-Medium complex assignments are given to participants.
+3 Utilization Practice the knowledge and techniques learned in the previous phase by developing more complex solutions.
+Practical, on site Medium complex assignments are given to participants.
 Only a complete reference solution is provided for a final check / comparison.
 Trainer gives direct feedback and help.
 4 Mainte- nance Widen knowledge about Amigo technology Practical, off site Complex assignment are given to the participants.
 These assignment use advanced features of the specific component or technology.
 These assignments are typically not done during the training but are intended for homework.
 No trainer support is provided for this phase.